tp-neal/stm32-self-balancing-robot/README.md

 ### 1. Hardware Design & Implementation

-The robot is built on a custom, two-tiered chassis designed in Fusion 360 to provide a compact and stable platform the electronic components.
+The robot is built on a custom, two-tiered chassis designed in Fusion 360 to provide a compact and stable platform ofr the electronic components.
 The center of gravity is kept low for ease of balancing, while the IMU is placed high for quick and accurate pitch measurments.

-You can find the 3D model files [here]().
+You can find the 3D model files [here](/models/2-Wheel+Self-balancing+Robot.stl).

 #### **Power Systems Schematic**